-- LinX Essence (GUI Edition); and - LinX Evolution (GUI edition).
+• LinX Essence (GUI Edition)

 The external real-time monitoring interface comprises of optional speakers, or headphones, that are connected to the LINE OUT output that is available on the processing unit.

 Speakers and/or headphones are not supplied with your Total Recall VR.
 We recommend you invest in a quality stereo speakers or headphones.